-- Actual or expected external and internal credit rating downgrade; - Existing or forecasted adverse changes in business, financial or economic conditions; and, - Actual or expected significant adverse changes in the operating results of the borrower.
+- Actual or expected external and internal credit rating downgrade; - Existing or forecasted adverse changes in business, financial or economic conditions; and - Actual or expected significant adverse changes in the operating results of the borrower.

-The Group also considers financial assets that are more than 90 days past due to be the latest point at which lifetime ECL should be recognized unless it can demonstrate that this does not represent a significant risk in credit risk such as when non-payment was an administrative oversight rather than resulting from financial difficulty of the borrower.
+The Group also considers financial assets that are more than 90 days past due to be the latest point at which lifetime ECL should be recognized unless it can demonstrate that this does not represent an SICR such as when non-payment was an administrative oversight rather than resulting from financial difficulty of the borrower.

 The Group has assessed that the ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and companies with good credit standing and relatively low risk of defaults.
+Accordingly, no provision for ECL on other financial assets at amortized cost was recognized for the quarter ended March 31, 2021 and 2020.

 - c.
 Determination of fair values less estimated costs to sell of biological assets The fair values of biological assets are determined based on current market prices of livestock of similar age, breed and genetic merit.
 Costs to sell include commissions to brokers and dealers, nonrefundable transfer taxes and duties.
 Costs to sell exclude transport and other costs necessary to get the biological assets to the market.
 The fair values are reviewed and updated if expectations differ from previous estimates due to changes brought by both physical change and price changes in the market.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by the changes in factors mentioned. - d.
-Impairment of goodwill and intangible assets with indefinite useful lives

-The Group performed its annual impairment test on its goodwill and other intangible assets with indefinite useful lives as of reporting date.
+Impairment of goodwill and intangible assets with indefinite useful lives The Group performed its annual impairment test on its goodwill and other intangible assets with indefinite useful lives as of reporting date.
 The recoverable amounts of the intangible assets were determined based on value in use calculations using cash flow projections from financial budgets approved by management covering a five-year period.
+The following assumptions were also used in computing value in use: